suobset/iCons3/docs/poster_session/poster_session.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Poster Session
+# Poster Session Introduction

 The following are some extra materials and references to help better understand the poster.
 Feel free to ask us for more info as well :D